aws-samples/aws-modernization-with-snyk-and-hashicorp/content/20_Self-Guided/_index.md

 ---

 # Self-Guided Workshop Setup
 Welcome to the Self Guided Setup section!
 This workshop requires an AWS account where there is IAM user/identity that has proper permissions to set up the necessary AWS components to work through the workshop.
-Worried about costs associated with this workshop?
-Don’t worry, go to the next page and request some AWS credits to pay for any costs that may be incurred through this workshop!

-**TODO: Confirm if credits are available or if we should remove the notification.**

 Here is a preview of what we will be setting up: